-Kiran Balagani^{1}, Mauro Conti2, Paolo Gasti1, Martin Georgiev^{3}, Tristan Gurtler^{1}, Daniele Lain^{2†}, Charissa Miller^{1‡}, Kendall Molas1, Nikita Samarin^{3§}, Eugen Saraci2, Gene Tsudik3, and Lynn Wu^{1¶}
+Kiran Balagani^{1}, Matteo Cardaioli24, Mauro Conti2, Paolo Gasti1, Martin Georgiev^{3}, Tristan Gurtler^{1†}, Daniele Lain^{2‡}, Charissa Miller^{1§}, Kendall Molas1, Nikita Samarin^{3¶}, Eugen Saraci2, Gene Tsudik3, and Lynn Wu^{1∥}

 1 New York Institute of Technology

 2 University of Padua

 3 University of California, Irvine

+4 GFT Italy

 Abstract.
-Shoulder surfing attacks are an unfortunate consequence of entering passwords or PINs into computers, smartphones, PoS terminals, and ATMs.
-Such attacks generally involve observing the victim's input device.
-This paper studies leakage of user secrets (passwords and PINs) based on observations of output devices (screens or projectors) that provide "helpful" feedback to users in the form of masking characters, each corresponding to a keystroke.
-To this end, we developed a new attack called Secret Information Leakage from Keystroke Timing Videos (SILK-TV).
-Our attack extracts inter-keystroke timing information from videos of password masking characters displayed when users type their password on a computer, or their PIN at an ATM or PoS.
-We conducted several studies in various envisaged attack scenarios.
+This paper studies leakage of user passwords and PINs based on observations of typing feedback on screens or from projectors in the form of masked characters ( or \bullet) that indicate keystrokes.
+To this end, we developed an attack called Password and Pin Information Leakage from Obfuscated Typing Videos (PILOT).
+Our attack extracts inter-keystroke timing information from videos of password masking characters displayed when users type their password on a computer, or their PIN at an ATM.
+We conducted several experiments in various attack scenarios.
 Results indicate that, while in some cases leakage is minor, it is quite substantial in others.
-By leveraging inter-keystroke timings, SILK-TV recovers 8-character alphanumeric passwords in as little as 19 attempts.
-However, When guessing PINs, SILK-TV yields no substantial speedup compared to brute force.
+By leveraging inter-keystroke timings, PILOT recovers 8-character alphanumeric passwords in as little as 19 attempts.
+When guessing PINs, PILOT significantly improved on both random guessing and the attack strategy adopted in our prior work [4].
+In particular, we were able to guess about 3% of the PINs within 10 attempts.
+This corresponds to a 26-fold improvement compared to random guessing.
 Our results strongly indicate that secure password masking GUIs must consider the information leakage identified in this paper.